1918

 20th centuryAmericanGraphite on off-white wove paper

-19th-20th centuryAmericanBlack ink and gray wash over graphite on off-white wove paper
+19th-20th centuryAmericanBlack ink and gray wash on cream laid paper, mounted to brown wove paper